The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs

-\begin{proposition} Let~$D=(V,A)$ be a 2-strong semicomplete multipartite digraph and~$x,y,z\in V$ such that there exists an~$(x,y)$-quasi-Hamiltonian path~$P=v_0v_1\dots v_{\ell+1}$ in~$D-z$.
-If any of the following conditions is satisfied, then~$D$ contains an~$(x,y)$-quasi-Hamiltonian path: \begin{enumerate}[label=\alph*)] \item ~$|H(z)|>1$ \item There exist~$i$ and~$j$ with~$0\leq i<j\leq \ell+1$ such that~$v_iz,zv_j\in A$. \item ~$xz\in A$ or~$zy\in A$ \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate}[label=\alph*)] \item In this situation,~$P$ is also an~$(x,y)$-quasi-Hamiltonian path in~$D$. \item The path~$P$ and~$v_0\dots v_izv_j\dots v_{\ell+1}$ can be merged using \cref{lem:merging} to obtain the desired path. \item As we may assume that neither of the previous situations are applicable,~$|H(z)|=1$.
+\labelcref{prop:shortcut-3}: As we may assume that neither of the previous situations are applicable,~$|H(z)|=1$.
 Consider the case~$zy\in A$.
 As~$D$ is 2-strong, there exists a path from~$V(P)$ to~$z$ that does not contain~$y$.
 Let~$Q$ be a shortest such path and let its starting vertex be~$v_i$.
 Then~$P$ and~$v_0\dots v_{i-1}Qy$ can be merged using \cref{lem:merging} to obtain the desired path.
-The case~$xz\in A$ is treated analogously by considering a shortest path from~$z$ to~$V(P)$ that does not contain~$x$.\qedhere \end{enumerate} \end{proof}
+The case~$xz\in A$ is treated analogously by considering a shortest path from~$z$ to~$V(P)$ that does not contain~$x$. \end{proof}